Sutherland Primary Academy - Organisations

 How accessible is the environment?

 All classrooms are fitted with interactive whiteboards and wi-fi.
+We review accessibility through our ongoing Accessibility Plan.

 How will the setting prepare and support my child/young person to join the next stage of education and life?

 All parents are offered a home visit when a child joins Foundation Stage 1.
 Staff from school will also visit nurseries and pre-school settings to meet the children and staff who have been working with them.
-There are also links with the Child Development Centre, Early Years Forum, Health Visitor and School Nurse.
+There are also links with the Child Development Centre, Early Years Forum, Health Visitor and School Nursing team.
 Children are invited to Play and Stay sessions in the summer term before they join the school.
 Information meetings are also held for parents during the summer term.

-The School runs a Parent and Toddler group on Wednesday and Thursday mornings, for pre school children.
+The School runs a Parent and Toddler group on Wednesday and Thursday mornings, for pre-school children.

 How are the setting's resources allocated and matched to children's/young people's special educational needs?